VulcanJS/vulcan-docs/source/core-components.md

 />
 ```

 Note that columns do not necessarily have to correspond to schema fields.
-For example, the `vulcan:admin` package's Users Dashboard adds an `actions` column.
+For example, you could add an `actions` column to each rows even though there is no `actions` field in your collection schema.

+#### Search

+To make a field searchable inside the Datatable component, add `searchable: true` to its schema.

+## Flash

+Adds a zone to dynamically show “flash” messages (errors, successes, notifications, etc.).`